wp-plugins/runners-log/readme.txt

 	* `<?php if (function_exists(runners_log_weather)) echo runners_log_weather(); ?>`
 	* `<?php if (function_exists(runners_log_weather_footer)) echo runners_log_weather_footer(); ?>`
 7. You only want to have the chart and stats to show up in the category where the sports data is then see FAQ.
-8. Runners Log support the following short codes using Google Chart
+8. Runners Log support the following short codes when you want to use Google Chart
 	* `[runners_log_gchart type="pie" format="d" year="2010" month="May" color="224499" width="600" height="300"]`
 Type: bar, graph, pie, 3dpie
-Format: d="distance", ds="distance sum", ts="Time sum", h="heart rate" d="distance" c="calories" p="pulse average"
+Format: d="distance", ds="distance sum", ts="time sum",  cs="calories sum", p="pulse average"
 Year: 2009, 2010, 2011
 Month: Jan, Feb, Marts, April, May, June, July, Aug, Sep, Oct, Nov, Dec
 Color: Is the color scheme used eg: "224499" for the html color #224499